Riduidel/reveal-run-in-terminal/readme.md

 `npm run build` browserifies it.

+### How to release ?

+Just run [`smooth-release](https://github.com/buildo/smooth-release)` which performs "clean" release in a way compatible with my maven habitus.

 ### Notes

 - `/reveal-run-in-terminal` is implemented as a `GET` request in order to use the `EventSource` API on the client to stream process output.
 Yes, socket.io something something but this avoids additional dependencies and is pretty simple.